lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 .. figure:: images_gcloud_bucket/screenshot_gcloud_create_dataset.jpg
     :align: center
-    :alt: Configure google cloud bucket datasource in Lightly Webapp
+    :alt: Configure google cloud bucket datasource in Lightly Platform
     :width: 60%

 3. As the resource path, enter the full URI to your resource eg. `gs://lightly-datalake/projects/wild-animals`
 4. Enter the Google Project ID you wrote down in the first step.
 5. Click on `Select Credentials File` to add the key file you downloaded in the previous step.
-6. The thumbnail suffix allows you to configure
+6. The thumbnail suffix depends on the option you chose in the first step

-- where your thumbnails are stored when you already have generated thumbnails in your S3 bucket
-- where your thumbnails will be stored when you want Lightly to create thumbnails for you.
+- Option A: You want Lightly to create the thumbnail for you.
-  For this to work, the user policy you created must be granted write permissions.
-- when the thumbnail suffix is not defined/empty, the Lightly Webapp will load the full image even when requesting the thumbnail.
+  Then choose the naming scheme to your liking.
+- Option B: You have already generated thumbnails in your bucket.
+  Then choose the thumbnail suffix such that it reflects you naming scheme.
+- Option C: You don't want to use thumbnails.
+  Then leave the thumbnail suffix undefined/empty.

 6. Press save and ensure that at least the lights for List and Read turn green.
-If you added permissions for writing, this lights should also turn green.
+If you added permissions for writing to use option A, this light should also turn green.

 7. Now you should be on the dataset creation page again.

 Create the dataset and upload embeddings and metadata.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For creating the dataset and uploading embeddings and metadta to it, you need the :ref:`lightly-command-line-tool`.
-Furthermore, you need to have your data locally.
+For creating the dataset and uploading embeddings and metadata to it, you need the :ref:`lightly-command-line-tool`.
+Furthermore, you need to have your data locally on your machine.
 This can be done easiest by using the `gsutil tool <https://cloud.google.com/storage/docs/gsutil>`_ and its `rsync command <https://cloud.google.com/storage/docs/gsutil/commands/rsync>`_: